Beginner strength training routine

 Beginner strength training routine week 3 and after

-From the third week you train preferably three times a week.
+From the third week, you train preferably three times a week.
 The three training days should be distributed relatively evenly over the week.
 For example, you could train on Mondays, Wednesdays, and Fridays.
-If training three times a week is not possible, then you continue to train twice a week and try to distribute the training evenly over the week as usual (e.g. Mondays and Thursdays).
-If you now want to continue training twice a week, then it may make sense to increase the number of sets to 3 if you haven’t already done so.
-In the following you will also see two different training days, which you always alternate.
+If training three times a week is impossible, you continue to train twice weekly and try to distribute the training evenly over the week as usual (e.g., Mondays and Thursdays).
+If you want to continue training twice a week, increasing the number of sets to 3 may make sense if you haven’t already done so.
+In the following, you will also see two different training days, which you always alternate.
 That means Monday would be your “training day 1”, Wednesday your “training day 2” and Friday your “training day 1” again.
-In the following week you start on Monday with “Training day 2” and continue in the corresponding sequence.
-You can continue with the plan from the third week as long as you see success.
-You will definitely reach a plateau at some point.
-That means you can e.g. E.g. don’t add weight or the plan just gets boring.
+The following week, you start Monday with “Training Day 2” and continue in the corresponding sequence.
+You can continue with the plan from the third week if you see success.
+You will reach a plateau at some point.
+That means you can, e.g., not add weight or the plan gets boring.
 Then you should change something about the plan.
 It can often be enough to adjust the break time.
-You could try a shorter break with the same number of repetitions to challenge the muscles again with new stimuli.
+You could try a shorter break with the same number of repetitions to rechallenge the muscles with new stimuli.
 You could also leave the pause between sets and reduce the repetitions a little – maybe to 8 – 10 per set.
 There are numerous ways to adjust your training schedule.
-In the near future I will publish more and more free training plans that you could then switch to.
-If you also want to know about training planning in strength training, then I can recommend the articles on the basics of strength training.
+I will publish more free training plans that you could switch to shortly.
+If you also want to know about training planning in strength training, I can recommend the articles on the basics of strength training.
 There will be more and more posts here over time.
 Have fun! 🙂

 Day 1